Jfudge95/Milestone-Project-1/README.md

-Instructions:Use your left and right arrow keys on your keyboard to move Chef Hamster.
-The more loaves of bread you climb without falling, the higher your score.
+Instructions:Use your left and right arrow keys on your keyboard to move Chef Hamster, while your up arrow will keep him in place.
+The more loaves of bread you climb, the higher your score.
 Most importantly Have Fun!